Numerically Exact Configuration Interaction at Quadrillion-Determinant Scale: Acknowledgements

-\begin{acknowledgement} XL, CY, and AED acknowledge the support to develop reduced scaling computational methods from the Scientific Discovery through Advanced Computing (SciDAC) program sponsored by the Offices of Advanced Scientific Computing Research (ASCR) and Basic Energy Sciences (BES) of the U.S. Department of Energy (Grant No. DE-SC0022263).
-The development of variational relativistic multi-reference methods is supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, in the Computational and Theoretical Chemistry program (Grant No. DE-SC0006863).
+The development of variational relativistic multi-reference methods is supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, in the Computational and Theoretical Chemistry program (Grant No. DE-SC0006863 to XL).
 The development of the Chronus Quantum computational software is supported by the Office of Advanced Cyberinfrastructure, National Science Foundation (Grants No. OAC-2103717 and OAC-2103705).
-This project used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award ERCAP0032454. \end{acknowledgement}
+XL, CY, and AED acknowledge the support to develop reduced scaling computational methods from the Scientific Discovery through Advanced Computing (SciDAC) program sponsored by the Offices of Advanced Scientific Computing Research (ASCR) and Basic Energy Sciences (BES) of the U.S. Department of Energy (Grant No. DE-SC0022263).
+This project used the resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC awards CSGB-ERCAP 0032454 and DDR-ERCAP 0034806.